Rachel McAdams: 2001–2003: Early work

-In 2001, McAdams made her television debut in the MTV pilot Shotgun Love Dolls as Beth Swanson, which was filmed during March break from York University.
+In 2001, McAdams made her television debut in the MTV pilot Shotgun Love Dolls as Beth Swanson, which was filmed during March break at York University.
 She also made her Canadian film debut that year in the comedy My Name Is Tanino.
 The Italian-Canadian co-production was filmed in Sicily when McAdams was 22 years old, and it marked her first time on an airplane.
 McAdams later earned a Genie Award nomination in Canada for her role in the drama Perfect Pie.

 In 2002, she made her Hollywood film debut with Rob Schneider and Anna Faris in the comedy The Hot Chick, which McAdams has described as a "huge milestone" in her career.
 She played a catty high school student who swaps bodies with Schneider's character, a small-time criminal.
 Kevin Thomas of the Los Angeles Times felt she "emerges as a young actress of much promise".
 Afterwards, McAdams returned to Canada to star as Kate McNab in Slings and Arrows, a comedy mini-series about backstage theatre life at the fictional New Burbage Shakespearean Festival.
 She was written out of the second season of the program following her success in the United States.
 She received two Gemini Award nominations for her work on the program, winning one.